Moriah Joy Chace

 Current Activities and Services

-Moriah Joy Chace is currently the editor-in-chief of Poorer Than You’s Making Do with Stephanie Kibler.
-In addition, she edits full-length novels for teenagers.
-Her work includes interview writing, financial articles, ghostwriting, editing, and proofreading.
-Services that Moria provides:
+Moriah Joy Chace is currently the Editor-in-Chief of “Making Do” at Poorer Than You with Stephanie Kibler.
+Additionally, she edits full-length novels for the Young Adult market.
+Her professional work encompasses interview writing, financial articles, ghostwriting, editing, and proofreading.
+Services that Moriah provides include:

 • Brand content strategy and creation;

-• Social Media Strategy;
+• Social media strategy;

 • Blogging;